jjwebstuff/jjwebstuff/README.md

 	jekyll serve

 When you're done, commit the code and push it to the repo.
 There's no need to build the jekyll site ( *jekyll build*) before you commit it because the commit hook will build it for you.

+##Changes from the Previous Method##

+This is a change from the previous methods we used.
+Now each sitew ill have its own repository